 Letters of intentent are reviewed on a rolling basis.
 The Simons Foundation’s division of Mathematics and Physical Sciences (MPS) has announced the new Targeted Grants in Mathematics and Physical Sciences.
 This program supports _high-risk projects of exceptional promise and scientific importanceÓ.

+Last deadline as 3/16/2022.
+New deadline is approximated from information on website.
 A well-educated science, technology, engineering, and mathematics (STEM) workforce is a significant contributor to maintaining the competitiveness of the U.S. in the global economy.
 The National Science Foundation (NSF) Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) program addresses the need for a high quality STEM workforce in STEM disciplines supported by the program and for the increased success of low-income academically talented students with demonstrated financial need who are pursuing associate, baccalaureate, or graduate degrees in science, technology, engineering, and mathematics (STEM)

+Small Projects’ deadline is rolling.
+Medium and OAC core projects last published deadlines were in December 2021.
 The Division of Computing and Communication Foundations (CCF) supports transformative research and education projects that explore the foundations of computing and communication.
 The Division seeks advances in algorithm design and analysis, computing and communication theory, computing and communication models based on novel emerging technologies, and the architecture and design of computers and software.
 CCF-supported projects also integrate research and education activities to prepare future generations of computer science and engineering workers.